BGI-Qingdao/4D-BioReconX/SPCAnalysis/README.md

 ```

-* step02: for each pair of timepoint, calculate the mapping number of cells for all clusters.
+* step02: for each pair of time points, calculate the mapping number of cells for all clusters.

 ```
 Usage: python3 s02.get_number_anno.py  <-i in.lst>